Loans for bankrupts

 What to know about bankruptcy and Part 9 Debt Agreements

 - How long it lasts.
 Bankruptcies last for a minimum of three years and a maximum of eight.
-You are only under a debt agreement until you repay your debts.
+You're only under a debt agreement until you repay your debts.

-- Your credit file.
-Bankruptcies will show on your credit file two years after the date you were discharged or five years from the date you became bankrupt, whenever is later.
+- Your credit rating.
+Bankruptcies will show on your credit report two years after the date you were discharged or five years from the date you became bankrupt, whenever is later.
 A debt agreement appears on your file for five years from the start date.
+Remember you can check your credit report for free with Finder to receive regular updates to see how you're tracking.

-- Your name on the National Personal Insolvency Index.
+- Your name on the National Personal Insolvency Index (NPII).
 If you're bankrupt your name will be listed forever, those on debt agreements are only listed for a limited amount of time.

 - Eligibility.
 Bankruptcy has no income, asset or debt thresholds but debt agreements do.
 You can't be bankrupt if you were previously bankrupt, and you can't enter a debt agreement if you've been bankrupt or under a debt agreement in the past 10 years.